mathif92/subscription-service/README.md

 To execute the application it's necessary to run the *run.sh* file.

+More endpoints were added, completing the Subscriptions CRUD API.

+To invoke them, it's necessary to pass the token in application.yml in the Authentication header (without the Bearer word).

 ### Architecture

 Here are the services that are part of the solution architecture :